tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

   </figcaption>
 </figure>

 With this, I'm rather surprised that Phoenix is playable!
-There's certainly more work to be done to improve everything, but "Phoenix is playable" was the goal I set for myself that must be reached before I published the project.
+There's certainly more work to be done to improve everything, but "Phoenix is playable" was the goal I set for myself that must be reached before I published the project; so.. here we are.

 ## Current state and future